netgen/ezplatform-site-api/docs/introduction/index.rst

              alt="{{ image.value.alternativeText }}" />
     {% endif %}

-For your convenience, all objects contain their corresponding Repository objects in properties prefixed with ``inner``.
+For your convenience all objects contain their corresponding Repository objects in properties prefixed with ``inner``.
 Example usage from Twig:

 .. code-block:: twig